Alif-Abdullah0/physics-processing/README.md

 * drop height of block
 NEXT!
 3) Trackers: Tracker in the top right, tracker knows what is best, tracker in the top right, tracker will do the rest!
 Your government-mandated tracker resides in the top right, tracking the distance of the launched yellow block from the goal, the yellow block's vertical and horizontal velocity!
 YAY!
+* Note that the distance tracker will calculate the distance between the top left corner of the goal and the top left corner of the block.
 That's all for now, folks!